-- Are at risk of harm or neglect
+• Are at risk of harm or neglect

 - Are at risk of forced marriage or FGM

 - Come from Gypsy, Roma, or Traveller families

 - Come from the families of service personnel

 - Go missing or run away from home or care

 - Are supervised by the youth justice system

 - Cease to attend a school

 - Come from new migrant families

-We will follow our procedures for unauthorised absence, dealing with persistently absent pupils and children missing education to help identify the risk of abuse and neglect and to help prevent the risks of going missing in future.
-This includes when problems are first emerging but also where children are already known to local authority children's social care and need a social worker (such as a child who is a child in need or who has a child protection plan, or is a looked after child), where being absent from education may increase known safeguarding risks within the family or in the community.

-We will always follow up with parents/carers when pupils are not at school.
+We will follow our procedures for unauthorised absence and for dealing with persistently absent children missing from education, to help identify the risk of abuse and neglect and to prevent the risks of going missing in future.
+This includes when problems are first emerging but also where children are known to local authority children's social care and need a social worker (such as child in need or who has a child protection plan or is a looked after child) where being absent from education may increase known safeguarding risks within the family or in the community.
+We will always follow up with parents/carers when children are not at school.
 This means we need to have at least two, up to date, contacts for parents/carers.
 Parents/carers should remember to update the school as soon as possible where these contact details change.

-This includes informing the local authority if a child leaves the school without a new school being named, and adhering to requirements with respect to sharing information with the local authority, when applicable, when removing a child's name from the admission register at non-standard transition points.
+This includes informing the local authority if a child leaves the school without a new school being named and adhering to requirements with respect to sharing information with the local authority, when applicable, when removing a child's name from the admission register at non-standard transition points.